 I am.
 You are.

-We are not tired or overwhelmed.
-We are wise.
-We are beautiful.
-We are powerful.
-We are love.
+You are wise.
+You are beautiful.
+You are powerful.
+You are love.

 And, that is the truth!